SAT Vocabulary Words Worksheets

 Comprehend Accurately

-Students read sentences or short passages and pick words that make the most sense.
-It combines reading skills with vocabulary understanding.
-It promotes precise thinking and inference.
+Students read short sentences or passages and choose the word that best fits the meaning.
+This combines reading comprehension with vocabulary understanding.
+The exercise encourages careful thinking and precise word selection.

 What Does It Mean?